lucas-tortora/introduction-docs/docs/how_tos/introduction.md

-# Stardust Ledger
+# Introduction

-The ledger is a distributed database that records ownership of funds in the network.
+The Stardust ledger is a distributed database that records ownership of funds in the network.
 Users modify the ledger by posting transactions to the network that move these funds between user accounts.

 IOTA uses the Unspent Transaction Output Model (UTXO) to model ledger entries.
 A transaction consumes ledger entries